msniveditha/assignment7/README.md

-# This repo holds the code submissions for Assignment7
+# This repo holds the code for some streamlit projects